TitanStar73/Cerato/README.md

 # Cerato

+A python based comprehensive video editing suite.
+This open-source project aims to be an alternative to extremely expensive proprietary software

 # Installation

 1. Clone this repo
 2. Move into the `Cerato/` directory
 3. Run `pip install requirements.txt`
 4. You are all setup!
-Run `python editor.py` to get started!

 # Usage

+In the `Cerato/` directory run `python editor.py` to get started!

 # Features